At 100 square feet, the Eureka Copper Canyon has more practical floor space than the typical dome style tent.

 Heavy duty zippers are covered for extra protection against the weather.

-A special port allows allows an extention cord into the tent without compromising your comfort.
+A special port allows allows an extension cord into the tent without compromising your comfort.

 The windows are designed for maximum flexibility.